oaattia/role-playing-game/README.md

 }
 ```

 ### Tests
-There is two folder to structure our tests, the first folder is `functional` and `unit`
+There is two folder to structure our tests, the first folder is `functional` and `unit`.
-- functional tests deals with testing the endpoints and loading the data from the database ( test database ), there is bootstrap file in the test directory that contain some commands to run before every tests, first we drop the database, then we create a new database then update schema .
+- **functional** tests deals with testing the endpoints and loading the data from the database ( test database ), there is bootstrap file in the test directory that contain some commands to run before every tests, first we drop the database, then we create a new database then update schema .
-- unit tests for smaller testing unit that deals with smaller unit in our code .
+- **unit** tests for smaller testing unit that deals with smaller unit in our code .

 ### Commands
 I have added a couple of commands :